 There are two IOTypes used to write or read raw data.
 These can be used to make low-level function calls (Section 5) through the UD driver.
-The only time these generally might be used is to access some low-level device functionality not available in the UD driver.
+The only time these generally might be used is to access some low-level device functionality not available in the UD driver, or when making OS portable code.